Sarah Mirk

-Sarah Mirk (she/they) is an author and journalist based in Portland, Oregon, in the United States.
+Sarah Shay Mirk (she/they) is an author, zinester, and journalist based in Portland, Oregon, in the United States.

 Education

 Mirk attended Grinnell College, graduating in 2008.

 Career

 She worked for the Portland Mercury from 2008 to 2013.
 She has also written for Bitch Media.
+Since 2017 Mirk has been a contributing editor at The Nib.

 In 2019, they also undertook the enterprise of making one zine a day, and she then compiled a hundred of them in a self-published book, Year of Zines (2020).
-They makes their zines freely available to "anyone, especially teachers and educators".
+They make their zines freely available to "anyone, especially teachers and educators".

 Guantanamo Voices was a New York Times pick for the Best Graphic Novels of 2020.
 Mirk also teaches a writing class for graduate students at Portland State University's Art + Design program.

+Their comics have been featured in The Nib, The New Yorker, Bitch, and NPR.

+In 2024, Sarah Mirk faced online criticism after publishing a satirical, "sanitized" version of the handkerchief code.